RainbowMiner/RainbowMiner/README.md

 - "CcminerAlexis78-GTX1070": miner CcminerAlexis78 in non-LegacyMining mode on selected GPU devices with model name GTX1070, Algorithms c11 and keccak
 - "MainAlgorithm": alogrithm, for which the extra configuration will be used
 - "SecondaryAlgorithm": secondary alogrithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
-- "Params": these are the extra parameters, that will be added to the miners call
+- "Params": these are the extra parameters, that will be added to the miner call
 - "Profile": desired MSI Afterburner profile

+## CREDITS

+The miner script has initially been forked from https://github.com/MultipoolMiner/MultipoolMiner for my private use, only.
+Since I changed and optimized the script a lot to suit my needs, I decided to make the source code public, so that others can profit from my optimizations.

+**
+If you are happy with the script, bitcoin donations are greatly appreciated:
+- The MultipoolMiner author: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
+- The RainbowMiner author: 3DxRETpBoXKrEBQxFb2HsPmG6apxHmKmUx
+**